soly-spec211/soly-spec211.github.io/README.md

-Portfolio Sections

-Create the following sections in this order:

-1. Cover / Hero Section
+1. Cover

-Include:

 My name: Aseel Waleed
 Title: Data Analyst & Data Visualization Specialist
 A short professional introduction
 Call-to-action buttons such as "View My Projects" and "Contact Me" A professional data/analytics visual element

 2. About Me

-Write a professional paragraph explaining that I am interested in transforming raw data into clear and meaningful insights.
+ I am interested in transforming raw data into clear and meaningful insights.

 Mention that I work with:
 Power BI
 Excel
 Python